Geoffrey Evans (British Army officer)

 Lieutenant-General Sir Geoffrey Charles Evans, (13 January 1901 – 27 January 1987) was a senior British Army officer during the Second World War and the post-war era.
-He was highly regarded as both a staff and field officer and had the distinction of being awarded the Distinguished Service Order (DSO) on three separate occasions.
+He was highly regarded as both a staff and field officer and had the distinction of being awarded the Distinguished Service Order (DSO) on three occasions.

 Early life and military career

 Geoffrey Evans who was educated at Aldenham School was, after attending the Royal Military College, Sandhurst, commissioned as a second lieutenant into the Royal Warwickshire Regiment on 24 December 1920.
 He was promoted to lieutenant in December 1922 becoming adjutant in his regiment from November 1926 to October 1929.
 In November 1934 he was seconded as adjutant to his regiment's 7th Battalion (a territorial unit) in the rank of temporary captain.
 This posting lasted until February 1936 by which time his captain's rank had been made permanent.
 He attended the Staff College, Camberley from 1936 to 1937.
 In February 1939, by this time promoted to major, he was seconded to the British Indian Army to take up an appointment as a staff captain.